Roaming SIM

 A roaming SIM is a mobile phone SIM card that operates on more than one network within its home country.
-Roaming SIMs currently have two main applications, least cost call routing for roaming mobile calls and machine to machine.
+Roaming SIMs currently have two main applications, the least cost call routing for roaming mobile calls and machine to machine.

 Using a normal network locked SIM, travelers can use their own roaming enabled mobile phone in any country that has a roaming agreement with their home network, or for global networks like Vodafone, with another Vodafone OpCo.
 This manifests itself to most users when they receive a text message welcoming the traveler to a local network.
-Once they return home their SIM will only work on the network with which they have a contract.
+Once they return home, their SIM will only work on the network with which they have a contract.

 A roaming SIM however, also known as a global roaming SIM, will work with whichever network it can detect, at home or abroad.

 Roaming mobile calls

 The use of roaming SIM cards in its most common form is in normal voice applications such as mobile phone calls.
-The common application of roaming SIMs for voice is where mobile calls are automatically routed to, and made on a least cost network.
+The common application of roaming SIMs for voice is where mobile calls are automatically routed to, and made on, the least cost network.
 This typically means that incoming calls are free, no matter which network a mobile user is on.
 This also means that a caller enjoys the lowest cost when making a call, significantly reducing call costs, especially compared to normal network charges for International Roaming.

 Global roaming SIMs are very often combined with callback technology, whereby the user dials a number in the normal way, but the call is intercepted by an application on the SIM card and turned from an outbound call to an inbound call which the user answers.
-This ensures that the call travels exclusively through the least cost route and also it is taking advantage of the fact that inbound call charges are typically lower than outbound ones.
+This ensures that the call travels exclusively through the least cost route, and also it is taking advantage of the fact that inbound call charges are typically lower than outbound ones.

 Some providers achieve this automatic call interception and callback by encoding a program onto the SIM card.